 Yes, you can.
 Bread pudding freezes well and can last up to 1 month in the freezer.

 Allow your bread pudding to cool completely before putting it in the freezer.
-Cut it into serving portions and put in freezer-safe containers— either an airtight container or a ziploc bag is fine.
+Cut it into serving portions and put it in freezer-safe containers— either an airtight container or a Ziploc bag is fine.

-Using an airtight container to store your food will prevent the food from getting freezer burn.
+Using an airtight container to store your food will prevent the food from getting freezer burned.

 Freezing each portion in separate containers also allows the pudding to freeze faster.
-It will be easier for you to take one out and thaw later too.
+It will be easier for you to take out single portions and thaw for eating later.

 We also recommend freezing the caramel sauce separately.
-Put it in a freezer-safe jar and it’ll stay good in the freezer for 2 months.
+Put it in a freezer-safe jar, and it’ll keep well in the freezer for two months.